 Federal Court Representation

-Represented a national telecommunications company in defending against patent infringement claims related to advanced mobile networking technologies.
-As lead associate Bryan’s responsibilities included pleadings, responsive motions, and an early drafting of a judgment on the pleadings.
+- Represented a national telecommunications company in defending against patent infringement claims related to advanced mobile networking technologies.
+As defense counsel, Bryan’s responsibilities included pleadings, responsive motions, and an early drafting of a judgment on the pleadings.
 Bryan served an integral role within the joint defense team, defending against a coordinated non practicing entity.
-The matter was successfully resolved through prudent negotiation prior to escalating costs in a claim construction hearing.

 Patent Trial and Appeal Board